amoux/amoux.github.io/index.md

 ### I'm currently working on the following projects:

+> NOTE: *The project is currently in private, feel free to contact me to know more!*

 ## david

 **nlp-toolkit**

-> NLP toolkit for speeding data preparation on raw (dirty-data 🤮) social-media text.
+> NLP toolkit for speeding data preparation on raw social-media text.

 - features:
   - Text-pipelines